-A trophy hunter was eaten alive by lions in March 2019 after he killed three baboon families at the Ingwelala Private Nature Reserve.
+A big game hunter was eaten by lions at the Ingwelala Private Nature Reserve in South Africa in February 2018.

 In March 2019, social media users encountered a story from the website “Nature Is Metal” reported under the headline “Trophy Hunter Eaten Alive By Lions After He Murdered 3 Baboon Families“: